oigbokwe73/Instant-Delivery-of-Web-UIs-APIs-Solutions-with-Workflows-Without-Deployments/README.md

 ## What it is (positioning)

 **Build and update full HTML pages (with JavaScript API connectors) directly from Postman—without redeploying your web app.**
-Teams can publish UI modules, wire them to REST endpoints, and control the end-to-end behavior through a **JSON workflow** that routes requests, applies rules, and orchestrates API calls.
+Teams can publish UI modules, wireframes publishng them to REST endpoints, and control the end-to-end behavior through a **JSON workflow** that routes requests, applies rules, and orchestrates API calls.

 ## Core value proposition